quintuslabs/pyfireconnect/README.md

 # FirebasePy

-A simple python wrapper for the [Firebase API](https://firebase.google.com).
+A simple python connector for the [Firebase API](https://firebase.google.com).

-Originally forked from https://github.com/thisbejim/pyfireconnect and now compatible with Python 3.7
+Originally forked from https://github.com/thisbejim/pyrebase and now compatible with Python 3.7

 ## Installation